cmoten/machine-learning-course-ALU/docs/03-Non-Linear-Algorithms.md

 ### Practical Exerecise

-We will use the spam data for this exercise.
+We will use the Pima data for this exercise.

 #### Naive Bayes Model {-}
 We will use the ``naiveBayes`` function from the ``klaR`` package along with the ``caret`` package.